PaddlePaddle/Paddle/doc/mobile/cross_compiling_for_ios_en.md

-# PaddlePaddle Compiling Guide for iOS
+# Build PaddlePaddle for iOS

 This tutorial will walk you through cross compiling the PaddlePaddle library for iOS from the source in MacOS.